wildfly-extras/creaper/README.md

 # Creaper

-Creaper is a small library for JBoss AS 7 and WildFly management with a slight bias towards testing.
+Creaper is a small library for WildFly management with a slight bias towards testing.
 It provides a simple API for managing a running server (online) or rewriting a configuration XML file of a stopped server (offline).
 Note that manipulating the XML files is generally discouraged and should only